IWLTechnology/QuizT1me/README.md

 ## Overview

 QuizT1me is created as part of an educational project.
-It is a quiz game, which randomly selects questions, and records highscores, with the option of mingames as well.
-It uses NodeJS, socket.io, handlebars and SQLite.
+It is a quiz game, which randomly selects questions, and records highscores.
+It uses NodeJS, socket.io, handlebars and a SQLite database.

 ## Demo